codama-idl/codama/packages/nodes/docs/linkNodes/InstructionAccountLinkNode.md

 # `InstructionAccountLinkNode`

-This node represents a reference to an existing [`InstructionAccountNode`](../InstructionAccountNode.md) in the Kinobi IDL.
+This node represents a reference to an existing [`InstructionAccountNode`](../InstructionAccountNode.md) in the Codama IDL.

 ## Attributes